-One of barley’s most noteworthy health benefits is its high fiber content.
+We can’t talk about barley nutrition without mentioning its high fiber content.
 Each one-cup serving of barley provides approximately 6 grams of fiber.
-Most of the fiber found in barley is the insoluble type which aids in healthy digestion, glucose metabolism, and heart health.
-(5)
+Most of the fiber found in barley is insoluble fiber, the type which studies show aids in healthy digestion, glucose and lipid metabolism, and heart health.

 Consuming foods that are high in fiber also makes you feel fuller, since fiber expands within the digestive tract and takes up a high volume of space.
 This means you feel more satisfied after a meal, are better able to control blood sugar levels, and have less cravings.